 - The restructuring and optimisation of the body's channel system through which Qi flows

--The increasing of efficiency of Qi flow in the body - Gathering of Qi to fill up the body's Qi reserves (positive Qi) - Cleansing of the body to get rid of negative Qi - Unifiying the body, mind and Qi into a single powerful unity in movement, form and function
+- Unifiying the body, mind and Qi into a single powerful unity in movement, form and function

 Once these first set of fundamental goals are achieved one can then:

-- Learn how to use Qi to perform movements that direct powerful forces through the body - Apply these powerful movements in Martial Art specific applications
+- Learn how to use Qi to perform movements that direct powerful forces through the body

 The first set of fundamental goals are by far not easy to achieve and require years of dedicated practice and careful study.
 Once this happens, the practitioner can choose to learn the martial art aspects or continue explore the health building and or Spiritual benefits.